 Remember: don’t limit yourself to one method of research.
 Go all in and try out different approaches, including surveys, interviews, focus groups… you name it!

-Employee surveys are most useful to sense-check how values are landing and if your EVP is doing what it says on the tin—or if people are rolling their eyes because it just doesn’t resonate.
+That’s where employee surveys come back into play.
+They’re most useful to sense-check how values are landing and if your EVP is doing what it says on the tin—or if people are rolling their eyes because it just doesn’t resonate.

 But there’s no one-size-fits-all when it comes to measuring your employee value proposition with employee surveys; what you ask will depend on your EVP and how it links into your wider people strategy.